NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 quantile(turbidity$Result, 0.95, method = 6)
 ```

-In this particular case, the results are not very skewed, so all methods give the same result.
+In this particular case, the results are not very skewed, so all methods provide the same result.

-One last function to review is a more convenient way to analyse subsets of the data.
+One last function to review is a convenient method to analyse subsets of the data.
 The `group_by()` function in the dplyr library splits the data into subsets.
-We can use this special type of table to compute summary statistics for each group.
+We can use this special type of table to compute summary statistics for each group using the `summarise()` function.
 For example, to determine the maximum turbidity value for each water quality zone, we use:

 {format: r, line-numbers: false}
 ```